 Being told that your baby needs to spend extra time in hospital after birth can be frightening, but understanding how special care units help newborn babies and knowing what support is available, for them and for you, can help to make it all a little less confusing.

-Why do some babies need special care after birth?
+Why do some babies need special care?

 There are various reasons why newborn babies need to be admitted to a special care unit.
 In some cases, a potential health problem may have been picked up during pregnancy, for example at one of your NHS scans, and doctors will want to carry out additional checks after the birth.
 However, in many cases, you won’t know that your baby needs extra care until after they’re born.